Thomas Moran: Biography

 Moran was born in Bolton, Lancashire, in England, to Mary (née Higson) and Thomas Moran Sr., one of seven children.
 His father belonged to a family of handloom weavers.
-He wanted a better future to his family, so they moved to the United States in 1844, when young Thomas was 7 years old.
+He wanted a better future for his family, so they moved to the United States in 1844, when young Thomas was 7 years old.
 The trip had a life-long impression on Moran, who later created sketches and paintings of the sea.
-His family first settled in Baltimore, moving afterwards to Kensington, a suburbia of Philadelphia.
+His family first settled in Baltimore, moving afterwards to Kensington, a suburb of Philadelphia.

 Moran began his artistic career as a teenage apprentice to the Philadelphia wood-engraving firm Scattergood & Telfer.
 Moran found the engraving process "tedious" and spent his free time working on his own watercolors.
-By the mid-1850s he was drawing the firm's illustrations for publication rather than carving them.
+By the mid-1850s, he was drawing the firm's illustrations for publication rather than carving them.
 It was then that he encountered illustrated books that included examples of the work of British artist J. M. W. Turner, who was to be a lasting influence on Moran's work.
 He also began studying with local painter James Hamilton.
 Moran traveled to England in 1862 to see Turner's work.
 From that point on, he emulated Turner's use of color, his choice of landscapes, and was inspired by his explorations in watercolor, a medium for which Turner was particularly well-known.

 During the 1870s and 1880s, Moran's designs for wood-engraved illustrations appeared in major magazines and gift oriented publications.
 Although he mastered multiple printing media including wood-engraving, etching, and lithography, which he learned from his brothers, he received renown for his paintings in oil and in watercolor.
 The height of his career coincided with the popularity of chromolithography, which Moran used to make color prints of his works, so that they could be widely distributed.
 He was also one of the leaders of the etching revival in the United States and Great Britain.

 Moran was married to Scottish born Mary Nimmo Moran (1842–1899), an etcher and landscape painter.
 The couple had two daughters and a son.
 His brothers Edward (1829–1901), John (1831–1902) and Peter (1841–1914), as well as his nephews Edward Percy Moran (1862–1935) and Jean Leon Gerome Ferris (1863–1930) were also active as artists.
 His brother John was also a pioneer in artistic photography.
 The two often worked side by side, John photographing the same scene that Thomas was painting.
 He died in Santa Barbara, California on August 25, 1926.